 Download here: Hotprops

-Real licensed drones and real fun, with lots of extra features promised for the final release
+Real licensed drones and real fun, with lots of extra features still to come

 Real Drone Simulator is in pre-alpha (an early testable release), so it’s still a little rough around the edges and doesn’t yet have a full complement of courses and features.
 It’s very promising though, and the developers are planning to keep it free to play, with optional donations to support the project.